Anna Green Winslow: The diary

 While making some changes for contemporary readers, Earle kept the original fanciful spelling and capitalization in the 1894 publication.
-What became of the manuscript on which the 1894 printing was based is unknown.
+A version of the diary used by Earle is held by the Sophia Smith Collection of Women’s History in Smith College Special Collections.
 Facsimiles of Earle's edition were published in 1970 and 1996.

 Legacy

 The Old South Meeting House, at which the Boston Tea Party was born and planned, has had programs on Anna Green Winslow since the 1990s.
 The Meeting House provides an "Anna's World Activity Kit" to parents on request, "filled with hands-on objects and activities that explore the 18th century meeting house through the eyes of 12-year-old congregation member Anna Green Winslow."
 Some of the programs have focused on introducing Girls, Inc. participants to journal writing, reading and a better understanding of women in history through Anna and poet Phyllis Wheatley.